pointcarre-app/v4.py.js/README.md

 - **`src/pca_graph_viz`**: This is the main Python package, `pca_graph_viz`.
 It contains all the logic for parsing the graph dictionaries and generating SVG output.
 - **`scenery/index.html`**: A simple HTML file that uses the Nagini JS library to execute the Python code and display the generated graphs.
 It serves as the primary testbed for the visualization engine.
-- **`pyproject.toml`**: Defines all project dependencies and build configurations. `requirements.txt` is not needed, as all dependencies are managed here.
+- **`pyproject.toml`**: Defines all project dependencies and build conxzfigurations. `requirements.txt` is not needed, as all dependencies are managed here.

 ## 🔧 Dependencies